Entering the race

 You’ll get a fantastic, well-organised race with good facilities and a variety of freebies including a technical running t-shirt and commemorative medal.
 There will be separate t-shirts and medals for both the marathon and 10K, including a goody bag for all finishers.

 How do I find out which roads are closed?

 Details of road closures will be confirmed closer to the event date.
-Full details of 2018’s road closures were included in race packs and are available at https://newportwalesmarathon.co.uk/road-closures/
+For the latest, visit our road closures page.

 Can I get a photograph of myself running the race?